 How long can my H-1B Extension be extended to?

-How many times can you file for H-1B Extension?
+How many times can I file for an H-1B Extension?

-You may file as many extensions as needed.
-However, the maximum period of stay in the U.S. on H-1B status is six years.
-In which case, you will have to return to your country for one year and then you may return on H-1B again.
-If you have a permanent residence application pending for more than a year, you are entitled to file for H-1B status for three years without leaving the country for one year.
+You can file for as many extensions as needed.
+However, the maximum period of stay on H-1B status is six years.
+After that, you must return to your country for one year before being eligible for another H-1B.
+If you have a pending permanent residence application for over a year, you can file for H-1B status for three years without leaving the country.

-All dependents are eligible to stay in the country on H-4 status as long as your H-1B status is current and valid.
+All dependents can stay in the U.S. on H-4 status as long as your H-1B status is valid.

-I received my H-1B Extension approval, but I do not wish to stay in the U.S. any longer.
-What can I do?
+I received my H-1B Extension approval, but I no longer wish to stay in the U.S. What can I do?

-You are free to return to your country at any point.
+You are free to return to your country at any time.

-An H-1B Extension may take approximately 3-4 months to be adjudicated.
-However, if you have filed your application with premium processing, you will receive a decision within 15 days of the filing.
+An H-1B Extension typically takes around 3-4 months for adjudication.
+If you opted for premium processing, you will receive a decision within 15 days of filing.

-What documents are required to submit an H-1B Extension?
+What documents are required for an H-1B Extension?

-- Copies of biographic pages, visa stamp page, I-94 and travel stamps from the beneficiary's passport
+- Copies of passport biographic pages, visa stamp page, I-94, and travel stamps

 - Current employer letter

-- Education degrees, certificates, evaluation, resume, experience letters, etc.
+- Educational degrees, certificates, evaluations, resume, experience letters, etc.

 - Certified Labor Condition Application